 Photo notes: You can go wide angle or zoom to capture the canyon’s curves.
 The canyon runs north/south so there’s not as much value being there during Golden Hour.
 Given the controlled access, there’s no issue with people getting into the shot.

 The canyon ends just a bit further down the trail at the waterfall.
 The shot below is taken at the fenced overlook.
 It’s another view that has a wealth of complicated shapes.
-But the thing that worked best for me was to use the cliff that juts out on the left as a foreground element that leads the eye to the waterslide of a falls.
-I crop out everything on the right side.
+But the thing that worked best for me was to use the cliff that juts out on the left as a foreground element that leads the eye to that waterslide of a falls.
+I crop out everything on the right side and went square so as to emphasize the other visual relationship, that clear, blue lake at the bottom right.
+In post, I balanced out the dark and light spots and added texture to the visual surfaces, that lovely moss.